dominiksalvet/tine-alpha/readme.md

 If you are curious how the machine code of Tine Alpha looks like, browse the [collection of such programs](sw).

+## Original Plan

+The original intention was to design and release also the following Tine processor.

+### Tine Beta

+* Five-stage pipelining
+* Optimized critical paths
+* Cache included

 ## Useful Resources

 * [support.md](support.md) – questions, answers, help